Frechmatz/cl-connect4/README.md

 ### Installation

+To use the program you need an implementation of Common Lisp such as clisp (http://www.clisp.org) or sbcl (http://www.sbcl.org).

 Download the project
 ```bash
 git clone https://github.com/Frechmatz/connect4.git
 ```
-Add connect4 to your asdf system path
+and add connect4 to the asdf system path

 ### Running the program

-To run the program you need an implementation of Common Lisp such as clisp (http://www.clisp.org) or sbcl (http://www.sbcl.org).
-Enter into the directory where you've downloaded the sources and start the Lisp REPL.

 #### Using quicklisp package manager

-On the REPL command prompt enter
+On the lisp command prompt enter

 ```bash
 (require "connect4")
 (lets-play)
 ```

-#### Using plain asdf (doesn't require a package manager and should work out the box with sbcl or clisp)
+#### Using plain asdf (doesn't require a package manager and should work out of the box with sbcl or clisp)

-On the REPL command prompt enter
+On the lisp command prompt enter

 ```bash
 (require "asdf")